 - Your unfair advantages (what you bring that others can't)

-This is powerful because Boardy isn't just your assistant - he's also helping other people in his network.
+Boardy is also helping other people in his network.
 When someone tells Boardy "I need to find a fractional CFO with experience in SaaS," you want to be the first person he thinks of.

 Think of it like SEO, but for human connections.
 You're optimizing yourself to appear in Boardy's "search results" when the right opportunities arise.
 While everyone else is treating Boardy like a Rolodex they search through, you're positioning yourself as a featured listing in an intelligent, always-on directory that actively markets you to qualified prospects.